Grills logo.Grills

 Powering the fan, and allowing for complete portability, is the integrated 12,800 mAh battery pack.

-After fully charging the battery off your home AC with the provided USB cable (or maybe a solar panel if you’re off-grid?), simply hang it in place at the closed end of the burn chamber on the three brackets.
+After fully charging the battery off your home AC with the provided USB cable, simply hang it in place at the closed end of the burn chamber on the three brackets.
 It locks in place securely with the combination of notched hangers and a button-activated hook.

 On the side of the power pack, you’ll find a multi-function power button.
 Use this button to turn the fan on and off manually, and to cycle through the fan speeds.